The Best Way to Spend a 5-Hour Frankfurt Layover

 For many people, Frankfurt is the first place in Europe that they land and the last that they leave, especially if they’re flying with Lufthansa.
-Despite that and its status as one of the world’s important financial centres, it doesn’t have a great rep as a tourist destination, due to the damage that World War II bombing raids inflicted on its heritage.
+Despite that and its status as one of the world’s major financial centres, it doesn’t have a fantastic reputation as a tourist destination, due to the damage that World War II bombing raids inflicted on its heritage.

 I had 5 hours to kill between my arrival from Helsinki and my flight home.
+You might, too, if you fly Lufthansa.
 There was no point in sticking around the airport when the free wifi lasts only 30 minutes, so I left.
-I was pleased by what I found and did with €25, and that wasn’t due to any low expectations.
+I was pleased with what I found and did with €25, and that wasn’t due to any low expectations.

 The ride on the S-Bahn to the old city centre took only 15 minutes.
 As one leaves the station, the view of the sunken plaza is a representation of the city as a whole.
-Contemporary architecture stands side-by-side with medieval churches and houses that were rebuilt after the air raids of World War II.
+Contemporary architecture stands side-by-side with medieval churches and houses.
+Many among the latter were rebuilt after the air raids of World War II.

-Katharinenkirche (St Catherine’s Church), which towers over the plaza, is notable for being the place where the writer Johann von Goethe was baptised.
+Katharinenkirche (St Catherine’s Church), which towers over the plaza, is notable for being the place where Goethe’s baptism took place.
 It was burned down in 1944, however, so none of the stones can be presumed to have witnessed that event.

 The heart of the Altstadt, the Römerberg, is a short walk from the Hauptwache.
 Head south-east, crossing Bleidenstraße, Berliner Straße and Paulsplatz along the way.

 At the time of my visit, the Römerberg was relatively empty due to the thunderstorm.
 Even then, there were still a few tour groups and pushcarts.
-I didn’t spend a whole lot of time there, but if a fair had been taking place it would’ve been a different story.
-It’s is a relatively small square but the distinctive architecture makes it one of the prettiest Christmas markets in Europe.
+I didn’t spend a whole lot of time there, but if a fair had been taking place, it would’ve been a different story.
+It’s is a relatively small square; however, the distinctive architecture makes it one of the prettiest Christmas markets in Europe.